GoodnessJames/AirBnB_clone_v4/README.md

-# AirBnB Clone version 4
+# AirBnB Clone Version 4

 ## Overview
 This project is an extension of the AirBnB Clone series, focusing on web dynamic features.
 It utilizes Flask for the backend and JQuery for dynamic front-end interactions.